Kotanski/OFT-POS-reports/README.md

-# A PHP reporting tool for Unicenta POS
+# Unicenta POS Reports using PHP

 I have setup and maintain the POS of a client.
 The reports do not show discounts on transactions.
 I did not feel comfortable modifying the source code.
 Since the database used is MySQL, I created this report tool in PHP.